-Localazy is tightly integrated with your mobile app and understand its structure.
+Localazy is tightly integrated with your app and understand its structure.
 However, you may decide to rename your dynamic app module or library.
-Unfortunately, there is no way how we can detect that you do so.
-Old phrases are deprecated in favor of new ones being uploaded because their namespace has changed.
-And those new ones are untranslated…
+Unfortunately, there is no way how we can detect that you did so.
+Old phrases are deprecated in favour of new ones being uploaded because their namespace has changed.
+And those new ones are left untranslated.

-From your point of view, it seems like translations are smoothly moved to another namespace, but now you know that it’s not that easy at all .
+From your point of view, it seems like translations are smoothly moved to another namespace, but now you know that it’s not that simple at all .

 Localazy InTM translated the phrase automatically:

 Supporting different platforms is not easy.
-There is a big difference between how Android and iOS apps are translated, and the situation becomes more complicated with support for hybrid/browser-based apps (React Native, ionic, etc.).
+For example, there is a big difference between how Android and iOS apps are translated, and the situation becomes more complicated with support for hybrid/browser-based apps (React Native, Ionic, etc.).
 There are differences in how strings are referenced, and so different platforms can’t share one repository.
 It would break deprecating phrases and other essential features for version control.

-InTM is able to replicate translation between different projects seamlessly.
+InTM can replicate translations between connected apps seamlessly.
 It’s very similar to our ShareTM that works on a global level, but InTM has a kind of higher authority and different approach.
 For example, ShareTM is designed to filter out certain phrases to protect private data, while InTM doesn’t have these limitations as it only operates on YOUR projects.

 What is best about that?
-If there is a loyal user of your iOS app that helps you to translate it to a new language, all his effort is seamlessly replicated to the Android app and other connected projects too!
-All your users can instantly benefit from it.
+If you translate for example, your iOS app to a completely new language, all your effort is seamlessly replicated to the Android app and other connected projects too!
+You and all your users can instantly benefit from it.
 It’s in line of the very nature of our vision.

 InTM vs. ShareTM